LibreCash/oracle-core/README.md

 Core library of LibreBank.

-Written on NodeJS, React and Redux with love :)
+Written on NodeJS with love :)

 ## Requirements